JujuAdams/Bulb/docs/21.0/BulbStaticOccluder.md

 When created, a `BulbStaticOccluder` will be added to the given renderer.
 An occluder can be added (and removed) from multiple renderers as you see fit.

-Static occluders differ from dynamic occluders insofar that their edges, position, rotation, scaling, and group are only updated when either:
+Static occluders differ from dynamic occluders insofar that their edges, position, rotation, and scaling are only updated when either:

 1. The renderer performs its very first update
 2. `.RefreshStaticOccluders()` is called for the renderer.